 Can you help me?

 If you are struggling with debt, it is important to realise that you don’t have to do face these alone.
-You can get expert legal advice from Consumer Law Barristers.
+You can get expert legal advice from CLB.

 Contrary to popular belief, your creditors do not have the power to make you pay them a penny.
 Only a judge can make you pay, and this can only happen if the creditor takes you to court, and wins.
-Using our expert knowledge of consumer protection legislation, Consumer Law Barristers can stop that happening and protect your right not to pay.
+Using our expert knowledge of consumer protection legislation, CLB can stop that happening and protect your right not to pay.

 We offer free, no obligation consultations with an expert adviser who will reviews your circumstances and recommends the best way forward.
-To find out more about how we can help you reduce your debt, call Consumer Law Barristers on 0330 124 4252.
+To find out more about how we can help you reduce your debt, call CLB on 0330 124 4252.